The Death of the Daily Standup: Why Asking What Did You Do Yesterday Is Obsolete

 This lack of context forces engineering managers to become micromanagers.
 You have to follow up.
 "Which backend service?
 Is the auth bug resolved?"
 Now the 15-minute standup is a 45-minute interrogation, and morale is plummeting.

-The cognitive load required to summarize technical work is distinct from the work itself.
+The cognitive load required to summarise technical work is distinct from the work itself.
 By forcing engineers to do both, we degrade the quality of both.

 The Fix: Automated Context